-4. How PODS can help with restaurant remodels
+4. PODS can help during a restaurant remodel

-Here at PODS, we have more than two decades’ worth of experience delivering the ideal storage and logistics solutions for restaurant businesses like yours.
-From full site remodels to fixture change outs and seasonal makeovers, we keep your furniture, fixtures, equipment, and other items safe and secure whenever you need.
+Here at PODS, we have more than two decades’ worth of experience delivering the ideal restaurant remodel solutions for restaurant businesses like yours.
+From full site remodels to fixture change-outs and seasonal makeovers, we keep your furniture, fixtures, equipment, and other items safe and secure whenever you need.
 If you have new flatware and signage that needs to be stored while going through a remodel, we can help you keep it safe.
 Even if you simply need a place to store patio sets during winter months, our solution can help.

 Here are just a few of the benefits:

 - Store your container on-site at your location—it fits in a single parking space—or at one of PODS’ secure storage centers close by.

 - Need the contents of your container back sooner?
 No problem.
 We’re known for our unparalleled flexibility, letting you reschedule your container rental even if it’s short notice.